samueldobbie/troogl-extension/README.md

 ![](app/images/plugin-demo.gif)

-Troogl is a browser extension that aims to improve the experience of reading news articles by providing (hopefully useful and interesting) insights into news articles as you read them.
-Troogl will be added to the Chrome Web Store soon!
+Troogl is a browser extension that aims to improve the experience of reading news articles by providing useful and interesting insights into each article you read.
+Coming soon to Chrome and Firefox!

 ### Features